Paul-Ciurean/Personal-Projects/Project-4 CICD for Static Website/README.md

 # Automated Static Website Deployment with GitHub, S3, CodePipeline, and Lambda

 # !!!
-For the tutorial, check the "Tutorial" PDF !!!
+For the tutorial, check the "Guide" !!!

 ## Welcome to our automated static website deployment project!
 Leveraging the power of GitHub, S3, CodePipeline, and Lambda, we've streamlined the process of deploying and updating static websites with ease.